pvermees/peermarking/README.md

-# Ranked peer marking
+## Ranked peer marking

 The purpose of these Python scripts is to:

-1. Optimally allocate peer marking assignments using John Talbot's block designs
+1. Optimally allocate peer marking assignments using John Talbot's block designs (which are stored in `blocks.json`)

 2. Randomly rename the pieces of coursework so as to ensure anonymity